rsmdt/claude-code.nvim/README.md

 #### Sidebar Mode

 - Type your queries in the input buffer at the bottom of the sidebar
-- Press `Ctrl+Enter` to submit your query to Claude
+- Press `Enter` to submit your query to Claude
+- Press `Shift+Enter` to add a new line in the input area
-- Responses appear in the output buffer above the input
+- Responses appear in the output buffer above the input in real-time
+- See the thinking animation with elapsed time while Claude processes your query
+- Press `Esc` to interrupt the current query if it's taking too long
 - Press `<leader><Esc>` to close the sidebar
 - Use `Ctrl+h`, `Ctrl+j`, `Ctrl+k`, `Ctrl+l` to navigate between windows